MperorM/website-to-remarkable/README.md

 While the program is running you can turn on your remarkable and see the articles being added live.

-# How can I add other websites?
+# How can I change to other websites?

 To change the websites from which articles are downloaded, you must rewrite the [remarkable_spider.py](remarkable_spider.py) to trawl different websites.